WildDogTeam/demo-ios-drawing/README.md

 * [Wilddog FAQ](https://z.wilddog.com/faq/qa)

-## License
+### License
 MIT
 http://wilddog.mit-license.org/

-## 感谢 Thanks
+### 感谢 Thanks

-demo-ios-wildchat is built on and with the aid of several  projects.
+demo-ios-drawing is built on and with the aid of several  projects.
 We would like to thank the following projects for helping us achieve our goals:

 Open Source:

-* [drawingdemo](https://github.com/firebase/ios-drawing) Real-time Chat powered by Firebase
+* [drawingdemo](https://github.com/firebase/ios-drawing) Real-time Drawing powered by Firebase